cbkow/Union-MacOS-Quick-Actions/README.md

 # Installation

-First, click **Code** at the top of this page and then select **Download Zip.** Unzip the package and copy the `Union_Actions` folder to `users/username/Union_Actions`.
-Replace *username* with *your username* in MacOS--we are installing to your *home* folder.
+First, click **Code** at the top of this page and then select **Download Zip.** Unzip the package and copy the `Union_Actions` folder to your *home* folder.
+You can get to your *home* folder in Finder by clicking `Go > Home` in the top menu.
+The Union_Actions should now live somewhere like `users/username/Union_Actions`.
 This location is important.
 All the scripts look here for user-variables needed to run the Quick Actions.
 Inside `Union_Actions` is a `InstallScripts.zip` which contains four installation scripts.
 Unzip them.
 Then click on each to install them in sequential order.
 Follow the instructions to manually configure IINA.
 > Note: Apple's security policies are going to flip out and you will have to allow usage of each of these scripts in `System Settings > Privacy & Security"

 ![Privacy screenshot 1](images/privacy.jpg)